GSA/piv-guides/_includes/network_index.md

 ## Introduction to Network Authentication Guide

 The Network Authentication guides are for configuring your Windows _network domain_ for smartcard logon using PIV credentials.

 There are many useful pages and technical articles available online which include details on configurations and using generic smartcards.
 The information presented here is for common questions and configurations **specific** to the US Federal Government, **PIV** smartcards, and US Federal civilian agency certificate authorities.

+There are five configuration categories to step through with your colleagues.
+We recommend working with your Network Engineers, Domain Admins, Account Management, and Information Security colleagues to review the information, perform the configurations, and troubleshoot any issues together.

 1. [Checking Ports and Protocols](../networkconfig/ports/)
 2. [Domain Controller certificates](../networkconfig/domaincontrollers/)